huntfx/MouseTracks/README.md

  - Automatically keep separate tracks for different applications defined in "Program List.txt"
  - Edit settings with config.ini

-<b>Known Issues:</b>
+<b>Known Issues (that I can't personally fix):</b>
  - (Windows) The keyboard stops being properly detected during full screen games
- - (Linux) No support yet
+ - (Linux) No support yet, but it's being worked on by Isometries
- - (Mac) No support yet
+ - (Mac) No support
- - (All) Image generation will crash if folder doesn't exist

  <b>To Do List:</b>
+ - Find a nice reduction value for the speed and combined maps
  - Detect if .data.old is more recent than .data and load that instead
  - Add more optional variables to image name
-  - Write more robust code to save the image
+ - Write more robust code to save the image (so it doesn't crash if the folder doesn't exist)
+ - Improved path options (to allow things like %APPDATA% to be used)
  - Add min/max values to config validation
  - Export raw data for others to visualize
-  - Write a few extra functions to make it easier to use the `Config` class
  - Move AFK detection to background process, since queued commands may not get saved

 <b>Example Output:</b>
 <img src="http://i.imgur.com/rsugV3F.jpg">